Nelson Rand

 Nelson Rand is a freelance journalist living in Bangkok, Southeast Asia.
-He is an editor for The Nation newspaper and a regular contributor to the Asia Times.
+He is an editor for The Nation newspaper and was a regular contributor to Asia Times Online.
 He has also worked as a political contractor for the Embassy of Canada in Thailand.

 Career

 Rand has travelled to some of the most remote and little known conflict areas of Southeast Asia.